 The International Society for Antiviral Research (ISAR) has made a commitment to increase diversity in the Society, as well is in the field.
-The Society will issue a Diversity Speaker Award to a scientist of any group historically underrepresented in our Society who has made outstanding contributions to the field of antiviral research.
+The Society will issue an Award of Excellence to a scientist of any group historically underrepresented in our Society who has made outstanding contributions to the field of antiviral research.
+The award will be in the amount of $5,000 ($3,000 will be provided to the awardee and the remainder will be used for travel expenses).
 The Diversity Committee will receive nominations from ISAR members, or nominate candidate speakers for consideration, to participate in a symposium at the annual ICAR meeting.
-The Diversity Committee will select the Diversity Speaker Awardee based on scientific prominence and leadership in their respective scientific area.
+The Diversity Committee will select the awardee based on scientific prominence and leadership in their respective scientific area.
 The Chair of the Committee will inform the awardee of their selection and invite them to present their research at the annual ICAR meeting, where the award will be presented by the Chair.

 2021 Craig Cameron

 The Chu Family Scholarships were initiated by The Chu Family Foundation (TCFF) and ISAR to support the professional development of early career level women with the potential for significant contribution in the field of antiviral research by providing funds to attend a specialized workshop, visit/work in another laboratory to obtain new skills, take a course, or acquire specialized training.